ak-coram/wayflan-mirror/README.md

 ## Road map

-Wayflan is currently only a communication library for Wayland clients, but intends to be a full-duplex library for both Clients and Compositors.
-The Wayflan project [tracker](https://todo.sr.ht/~shunter/wayflan) lists all tickets to improve Wayflan, and other Common Lisp systems related to the Linux desktop.
+Wayflan is currently only a single-threaded communication library for Wayland clients, but intends to be a full-duplex multi-threadable library for both Clients and Compositors.
+The Wayflan project [tracker](https://todo.sr.ht/~shunter/wayflan) lists all tickets to improve Wayflan and other systems for the Freedesktop stack.

 ## Documentation